JonathanxD/meili-ktr/book/src/Intro.md

 ### Which Kotlin/Native targets are official supported?

-Currently, meili-ktr is compiled using GitLab CI/CD Linux & Windows machines, thus, only those platforms are supported.

-We are currently working on building meili-ktr using macOS host machine, but you can still clone meili-ktr and compile it on any machine that does have Kotlin/Native, Ktor Client and Kotlinx Serialization support.
+These are the platforms meili-ktr is officially built:

+- Windows-x86_64 (Shared Runner)
+- Linux-x86_64 (Shared Runner)
+- macOS-arm64 (Dedicated Runner)

+And binaries are distributed through [GitLab Packages Maven Repository](https://gitlab.com/Kores/meili-ktr/-/packages).
+However, this library does not use any platform-specific code, so it can be built on any target that supports Ktor Client Engine and Kotlinx Serialization.
+We just are not able to provide binaries for all targets supported by these libraries.

 ### Does meili-ktr has Unit Tests?